-The Cryptographic Module provides the same set of services as listed above, but allows the following additional administration options and non FIPS-approved algorithms not used in the FIPS mode of operation.
+The Cryptographic Module provides the same set of services in the non-Approved mode as in the Approved mode, but allows the following additional administration options and non FIPS-approved algorithms which are not used in the FIPS mode of operation.
 These services are not enabled by default, if operator selects to enable these services the system will transition to non-approved mode of operation.

-• 802.11i wireless security
+- 802.11i wireless security

-- AAA server authentication (the Approved mode requires operation of RADIUS only, within a secure VPN tunnel)
+- AAA server authentication (the Approved mode requires operation of RADIUS or TACACS+ only within a secure VPN tunnel)

 - SSH1

 - SNMP2

 - Wireless interface usage